-As part of its business, Weyerhaeuser operates through four segments: Wood Products, Cellulose Fibers, Timberlands, and Real Estate.
-Wood Products is its largest segment with 44% of sales, followed by Cellulose Fibers (26%) and Timberlands and Real Estate, which each generate 15%.
+As part of its business, Weyerhaeuser operates through three segments: Wood Products, Cellulose Fibers, and Timberlands.
+Wood Products is its largest segment with 47% of 2013 sales, followed by Cellulose Fibers (22%), and Timberlands and Real Estate, which each generated 15%.
+(In mid-2014 Weyerhaeuser sold its homebuilding and real estate development business, which was concentrated in metropolitan areas in Arizona, California, Maryland, Nevada, Texas, Virginia, and Washington.)

-Weyerhaeuser's Wood Products segment manages 6.6 million acres of timberlands mostly in the US.
-It manages another 14 million acres in Canada under long-term licenses.
+Weyerhaeuser's Wood Products segment manages nearly 7 million acres of timberlands mostly in the US.
+It manages about another 14 million acres in Canada under long-term licenses.
 It has principal manufacturing locations for structural lumber, engineered lumber, and oriented strand board in both the US and Canada.
 The company sources softwood plywood in the US, only, in Arkansas and Louisiana.

 The company's Timberland segment operates in the US across the West and South, in Uruguay, and in Canada under license in Alberta, British Columbia, Ontario, and Saskatchewan.